 Other commercial opportunities include farming & grazing land, fishing, serviced offices, hot-desking, virtual office space, meeting room hire with catering facilities, TV, film and photography location services, events and its own country pub, restaurant and luxury B&B The Bell at Alderminster.

+The forestry is carried out in-house and in 2018 planting began in the outer parkland, part of the planned Parkland Restoration Scheme.
 In 2011 Emma was awarded the Bledisloe Gold Medal for Landowners by the Royal Agriculture Society of England.
 The prestigious medal is awarded to a landowner who has demonstrated outstanding achievement in the successful management and development of a rural estate in England.

 Alscot Park is not open for public viewing, but on occasions the house and garden open for exclusive tours, charity events and business seminars.